librefreester/freester/README.md

 [Freester Example on gdrive](https://docs.google.com/spreadsheets/d/1ofP3kLO2IzO4QsGeR8h6dPg9CHfN7IxV3DoIkUGeN4M/edit?usp=sharing) or check "Freester Example.ods" and import it to gdrive
 ## INSTRUCTIONS

-Get the template on links section and click File -> Make a copy and edit that copy.
+On links section, open the template in google drive and click File -> Make a copy and edit that copy.

 Put a spotify song link on row D, it will get automatically group's name (row A) and song's name (row B).